Chronos-Development-Studio/Chronos/SECURITY.md

 - We will keep you informed of our progress throughout the remediation process.
 - If you wish to be credited for discovering a vulnerability, we are happy to include your name in release notes or acknowledgments.

+## DISCLAMER!
+-Chronos stores you IP and HWID in a **private data base** but we do **NOT** share/sell your data to anyone.
+-We take your security seriously, anyone that bypasses our systems to keep your data safe your HWID and IP is recorded and reported.
+-If you do get into the database you are to contact our **[Security team](maolto:chronos.inquirys@gmail.com)** Immediately and **NOT** to disclose the infomation.

 ## Thank You

 Thank you for helping us keep **Chronos** secure!
 Your responsible disclosures help protect all users.